Home ยป Recipes ยป Breakfast

 • These are gluten-free, confirm your oat flour doesn’t have cross-contamination with gluten.

-• Swap Greek yogurt with plant-based or dairy-free yogurt to make these dairy-free.
+• For dairy-frees, swap Greek yogurt with plant-based or dairy-free yogurt.

-How to make these protein pancakes (a step-by-step visual guide):
+How to make the best protein pancakes (a step-by-step visual guide):

 Step 1: mix batter ingredients